anantacloud-oss/docs/README.md

 ### **1. Create a new Docusaurus site**

-npx create-docusaurus@latest my-doc-site classic
+npx create-docusaurus@latest my-documentsite classic

-This will generate a new Docusaurus project in a folder named `my-doc-site`.
+This will generate a new Docusaurus project in a folder named `my-documentsite`.

 ### **2. Navigate into the project directory**

-cd my-doc-site
+cd my-documentsite

 ### **3. Start the development server**